olegleyz/cmu-15-213/lab1/README.md

 #### Reflection on isLessOrEqual Implementation

 The main challenge was overflow in subtraction `x - y`.
 For example, comparing Tmin < Tmax in 4-bit: `0b1000 < 0b0111` → `0b1000 - 0b0111 < 0` → `0b1000 + 0b1000 + 1 < 0` → `0b10001 < 0` → (MSB discarded) `0b0001 < 0` is False.
 Handled this by splitting into cases: check if x is negative and y is positive (always true), check equality with XOR, and only do subtraction when both have the same sign (no overflow risk).

+#### Reflection on logicalNeg Implementation

+Implementing `!` without using `!` required detecting if `x` is zero.
+Initial approach of checking if `x` and `x-1` have different signs failed due to overflow issues.
+The solution uses the fact that arithmetic right shift of either `x` or `~x + 1` (negation) gives -1 for any non-zero number, but 0 only when `x` is zero.
+ORing these shifts isolates zero as the unique case where both are 0.

 ### Next Steps
 - Continue implementing the remaining bit manipulation functions